OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 The Action should automatically run.
 You can track its progress by clicking the **Actions button** again.

-As long as the action completes with a green tick, you can check Docker for your package.
+As long as the action completes with a green tick, you can check your Docker repository to see if it has an image.

 ## Step 11: Create, run, and test your first deployment